 What is QAAD?

-Quaker Action on Alcohol and Drugs (QAAD) is a listed group of the Religious Society of Friends (Quakers) and a registered charity.
+Quaker Action on Alcohol and Drugs (QAAD) is a Recognised Body of the Religious Society of Friends (Quakers) and a registered charity.
 We work in accordance with Quaker principles to address the widespread use and misuse of alcohol, prescribed and illegal drugs, and gambling.

 What does QAAD do?

 QAAD aims to meet the needs for support and information within the Religious Society of Friends in relation to alcohol, other drugs, and gambling.
-We do this by producing materials, offering advice to individual Friends when requested, and by attending and organising gatherings.
-We seek to facilitate links between Friends who share our concern or who are personally affected by substance issues themselves or in their families.
+We do this by producing briefings and information, for example our paper on the issues related to decriminalisation of drugs (see ‘Our work – Drugs’), and by offering advice to individual Friends when requested.

-QAAD supports young Friends by offering workshops, attending gatherings, and producing materials.
+QAAD supports young Friends by offering workshops, attending gatherings, and producing resources.